 I am as prepared for the arrival of extraterrestrials as I am for that of elves, and for the same reason: All evidence points to their nonexistence, and yet it remains a very, very remote possibility so remote that to change our central doctrines to accommodate either possibility would be folly.

 Benjamin D. Wiker.
 "Alien Ideas Christianity and the Search for Extraterrestrial Life."
 Crisis 20, no. 10 (November 2002).

-Benjamin Wiker holds a Ph.D. in Theological Ethics from Vanderbilt University, and has taught at Marquette University, St. Mary's University (MN), and Thomas Aquinas College (CA), and Franciscan University of Steubenville.
-He is the author of Answering the New Atheism: Dismantling Dawkins' Case Against God , 10 Books That Screwed Up the World: And 5 Others That Didn't Help , A Meaningful World: How the Arts and Sciences Reveal the Genius of Nature , Moral Darwinism: How We Became Hedonists, The Mystery of the Periodic Table, and Architects of the Culture of Death.
-He lives with his wife and seven children in Hopedale, OH.Copyright © 2002 Crisis
+Benjamin Wiker is Professor of Political Science, Director of Human Life Studies, and Senior Fellow of the Veritas Center at Franciscan University.
+He is the author of In Defense of Nature: the Catholic Unity of Environmental, Economic, and Moral Ecology, Answering the New Atheism: Dismantling Dawkins' Case Against God, 10 Books That Screwed Up the World: And 5 Others That Didn't Help, A Meaningful World: How the Arts and Sciences Reveal the Genius of Nature , Moral Darwinism: How We Became Hedonists, The Mystery of the Periodic Table, and Architects of the Culture of Death.
+His website is www.benjaminwiker.com.Copyright © 2002 Crisis

 back to top